haluokele/mobile/README.md

 cancel the task within the time.
 The user can also shake the phone to call 000 as long as he/she meets danger.

+2besafe consists of server and client.
+Back end and client is programmed in PHP and swift individually.
+Server deploys on Azure.
+MySQL is used as the database.

 # Register Page